breatheco-de/content/src/content/lesson/learn-in-public.md

 - Open a youtube channel: Start publishing videos about your learning process.
 - Start a blog: Use medium (recommended), reddit or build your own blog platform and start publishing weekly posts about the things you are learning.
 - Reach out to developers you admire: If you liked a video, write something to the author; If you like a library, make a Pull Request fixing a misspell or enhancing the documentation or coding a new feature!
-- Join events and conferences: Meet with other developers and oportunities will start coming in.
+- Join events and conferences: Meet with other developers and opportunities will start coming in.

 ## Reasons you have to procrastinate about this: